interaktion-und-raum/tools/netzwerk/README.md

 ### receiving messages

-analogously there are 4 variations of `receive` methods, where the first argument `String` specifies the *sender* and the second sepcifies the *tag*:
+analogously there are 4 variations of `receive` methods, where the first argument `String` specifies the *sender* and the second specifies the *tag*:

     receive(String sender, String tag, float data)
     receive(String sender, String tag, float data0, float data1)